juliegruson/ocmovies-api-fr/README.md

 When the server is running after step 5 of the procedure, the OCMovies API can be requested from endpoints starting with the following base URL: [http://localhost:8000/api/v1/](http://localhost:8000/api/v1/titles/).

-Steps 1-4 are only required for initial installation.
+Steps 1-4 are only required for inigtial installation.
 For subsequent launches of the API, you only have to execute steps 5 from the root folder of the project.

 ## Usage and detailed endpoint documentation